Progyny (NASDAQ:PGNY) Issues FY 2022 Earnings Guidance

-Progyny (NASDAQ:PGNY – Get Rating) last issued its quarterly earnings results on Monday, February 28th.
-The company reported $0.15 EPS for the quarter, beating analysts’ consensus estimates of $0.04 by $0.11.
-Progyny had a return on equity of 23.15% and a net margin of 10.09%.
-The company had revenue of $127.55 million for the quarter, compared to analyst estimates of $134.87 million.
-During the same period last year, the company earned $0.07 earnings per share.
-The company’s quarterly revenue was up 27.2% compared to the same quarter last year.
-On average, research analysts forecast that Progyny will post 0.09 earnings per share for the current fiscal year.

-In other Progyny news, Chairman David J. Schlanger sold 50,000 shares of the firm’s stock in a transaction that occurred on Wednesday, March 2nd.
-The stock was sold at an average price of $44.01, for a total value of $2,200,500.00.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, CEO Peter Anevski sold 21,000 shares of Progyny stock in a transaction that occurred on Wednesday, March 2nd.
-The stock was sold at an average price of $44.02, for a total value of $924,420.00.
+In related news, CEO Peter Anevski sold 21,000 shares of the stock in a transaction dated Wednesday, March 2nd.
+The shares were sold at an average price of $44.02, for a total transaction of $924,420.00.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, Director Norman Payson sold 6,618 shares of the stock in a transaction dated Wednesday, May 11th.
+The shares were sold at an average price of $33.45, for a total transaction of $221,372.10.
+Following the sale, the director now directly owns 490,828 shares in the company, valued at $16,418,196.60.
 The disclosure for this sale can be found here.
-Insiders sold a total of 240,448 shares of company stock worth $11,226,705 over the last three months.
-14.00% of the stock is owned by company insiders.
+Insiders sold a total of 247,066 shares of company stock valued at $11,439,076 in the last ninety days.
+14.00% of the stock is owned by corporate insiders.

-A number of large investors have recently bought and sold shares of PGNY.
-Morgan Stanley grew its stake in Progyny by 41.0% in the second quarter.
-Morgan Stanley now owns 689,333 shares of the company’s stock valued at $40,671,000 after acquiring an additional 200,480 shares during the period.
-Invesco Ltd. raised its stake in Progyny by 8.5% in the fourth quarter.
-Invesco Ltd. now owns 80,504 shares of the company’s stock valued at $4,054,000 after buying an additional 6,319 shares during the period.
-LPL Financial LLC raised its stake in Progyny by 25.2% in the fourth quarter.
-LPL Financial LLC now owns 20,534 shares of the company’s stock valued at $1,034,000 after buying an additional 4,131 shares during the period.
-Credit Suisse AG raised its stake in Progyny by 2.2% in the fourth quarter.
-Credit Suisse AG now owns 48,659 shares of the company’s stock valued at $2,449,000 after buying an additional 1,032 shares during the period.
-Finally, Cetera Investment Advisers raised its stake in Progyny by 4.4% in the fourth quarter.
-Cetera Investment Advisers now owns 6,359 shares of the company’s stock valued at $320,000 after buying an additional 270 shares during the period.
-82.51% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently made changes to their positions in PGNY.
+Royal Bank of Canada boosted its holdings in shares of Progyny by 3.7% in the first quarter.
+Royal Bank of Canada now owns 204,750 shares of the company’s stock worth $10,524,000 after buying an additional 7,267 shares during the last quarter.
+Eaton Vance Management raised its stake in Progyny by 99.8% during the 1st quarter.
+Eaton Vance Management now owns 32,071 shares of the company’s stock worth $1,649,000 after acquiring an additional 16,018 shares during the period.
+Captrust Financial Advisors raised its stake in Progyny by 25.0% during the 1st quarter.
+Captrust Financial Advisors now owns 2,091 shares of the company’s stock worth $107,000 after acquiring an additional 418 shares during the period.
+State Street Corp raised its stake in Progyny by 4.0% during the 1st quarter.
+State Street Corp now owns 2,075,678 shares of the company’s stock worth $106,690,000 after acquiring an additional 80,100 shares during the period.
+Finally, Owls Nest Partners IA LLC increased its position in Progyny by 9.8% in the first quarter.
+Owls Nest Partners IA LLC now owns 601,387 shares of the company’s stock worth $30,911,000 after purchasing an additional 53,836 shares during the last quarter.
+82.51% of the stock is currently owned by institutional investors.

 About Progyny (Get Rating)